Kenan

 The Sefer ha-Yashar describes Cainan, the possessor of great astrological wisdom, which had been inscribed on tables of stone, as the son of Seth; i.e., the antediluvian Kenan grandson of Seth according to the Bible.
+He is revered within Islamic tradition as well.

 In scriptures

 According to Genesis 5:9–14, Kenan was a son of Enosh and a grandson of Seth.
-Born when Enosh was 90 years old, Kenan fathered Mahalalel when he was 70 years old.
+Born when Enosh was 90 years old (3679 BC), Kenan fathered Mahalalel when he was 70 years old.
 Other sons and daughters were born to Kenan before he died at 910 years of age (when Noah was aged 179 as per the Masoretic chronology).

 According to the Book of Jubilees, Kenan's mother was Noam, wife and sister of Enosh; and Kenan's wife, Mualeleth, was his sister.

 He is also mentioned in the Genealogy of Jesus in Luke 3:36–37.

 Family tree

 The following family tree has been constructed from a variety of biblical and extra-biblical sources: